Woah, hang on there. Mistakes are good?

 Students have a legitimate fear of making mistakes because they deem mistakes as failures rather than a part of the learning process.
 Let's do our part to change this!

-Communicate the Value of Mistakes
+Communicate the importance of making mistakes

 Make sure your student understands that mistakes are a valuable part of the learning process.
 Without a mistake, you have no way of identifying deficiencies.
 Rather than simply pointing out that an answer is incorrect, help them associate the mistake with a learning opportunity.
-By helping them recognize the learning process in everyday things such as cooking or riding a bike, you can help them understand that mastering a task requires adjustment and repetition.
+By helping them recognise the learning process in everyday things such as cooking or riding a bike, you can help them understand that mastering a task requires adjustment and repetition.

 Also, be mindful of the way you communicate a mistake.
 Avoid using words, phrases or body language that make mistakes feel like failures.
 Avoid sighing or shaking your head when identifying a mistake.
 Instead of saying the answers are “wrong” say “almost” then walk them through the problem.
 The more accepting you are about the mistake the less significance your student will place on them and the more eager they will be to correct them.